f-fathurrahman/ffr-pspw-dft-c/README.md

 # ffr-pspw-dft-c

+`ffr-pspw-dft-c` is a simple program to calculate electronic structure using density functional theory, plane wave basis set, and norm-conserving pseudopotentials.

+It is roughly based on [fhi98md](http://th.fhi-berlin.mpg.de/th/fhi98md/) program.

-This program is originally written for my master thesis.
+It is originally written for my master thesis in Program Magister Sains Komputasi, Institut Teknologi Bandung.
-It is based on fhimd program.